gamelab/kiwi.js/README.md

 Grunt will also create a min.js version and also output a kiwi.d.ts definition file in /build as well

-###Contribution
+##Contribution

-We'd love you to get involved in making the Kiwi.js library.
+We'd love you to get involved in making the Kiwi.JS library.
 If you'd like to contribute please get in touch, fork/clone the repo and have a dig around.
 Make pull requests on the dev branch.

-###Main Contributors
+##Core Contributors

 Ben Harding
 Richard Davey
 Ross Kettle

-Kiwi.js also uses code from a number of open source projects.
+Kiwi.JS also uses code from a number of open source projects.
 Effort has been made to clearly identify authors in the code comments.
 If you notice and missing or incorrect attribution please let us know.